 Under the CVPF Addendum, Penn conducts process validation studies and large-scale engineering runs for our product candidates.
-Under the CVPF Addendum, CVPF will contractually agree to manufacture agreed upon quantities of DSG3-CAART material for use in connection with our DesCAARTes TM Trial, unless the agreement is terminated by either party.
+Under the CVPF Addendum, CVPF will contractually agree to manufacture agreed upon quantities of DSG3-CAART material for use in connection with our DesCAARTes TM trial, unless the agreement is terminated by either party.
 Any necessary technology transfer would be pursuant to the subscription and technology transfer agreement described above.

-Research Agreement with The Regents of the University of California
+Research Agreements with The Regents of the University of California

-In October 2018, we entered into a Research Agreement, or the UC Agreement, with The Regents of the University of California, or the UC Regents, pursuant to which the UC Regents agreed to perform certain research projects relating to the toxicity and activity of MuSK CAAR T cells in various models of anti-MuSK MG, or the UC Research.
+In October 2018, we entered into the first Research Agreement, or the First UC Agreement, with The Regents of the University of California, or the UC Regents, pursuant to which the UC Regents agreed to perform certain research projects relating to the toxicity and activity of MuSK CAAR T cells in various models of anti-MuSK MG, or the UC Research.
+In January 2021, we entered into the Second Research Agreement, or the Second UC Agreement, collectively, the UC Agreements, pursuant to which the UC Regents agreed to perform the same.

-The UC Agreement provides that the UC Regents will own all rights to any intellectual property developed solely by UC Regents employees in conducting the UC Research, or developed solely by any of our employees that conduct the UC Research using the UC Regents' facilities or resources.
+The UC Agreements provide that the UC Regents will own all rights to any intellectual property developed solely by UC Regents employees in conducting the UC Research, or developed solely by any of our employees that conduct the UC Research using the UC Regents' facilities or resources.
 The UC Regents granted us an irrevocable, royalty-free, nonexclusive, worldwide, nontransferable, perpetual license to use this UC-owned intellectual property for internal research purposes only.